arbiss1/ecommerce/docker/after.md

 - into docker container:\
-`docker exec -it artexhibit-app bash`
+`docker exec -it ecommerce-app bash`

 ### docker start: